 During this 20-minute tour, our volunteer guide will regale you with the lighthouse's storied history.
 You will also ascend 100 steps to the lantern room and, from there, access a balcony for a breathtaking panoramic view of Sydney Harbour and the Pacific Ocean.
 We offer this guided tour every two months on a Sunday.

 Feeling ambitious?
-Then why not embark on Sydney’s Great Coastal Walk, a massive 100km pilgrimage from Barrenjoey Lighthouse in the North to Cronulla in the South?
+Embark on the 80km Bondi to Manly Walk, a massive network of public tracks spanning the foreshore between two of Sydney’s most iconic surf beaches.
 When you reach Vaucluse, take a breather and explore the grounds of Macquarie Lightstation, open to the public daily.

 Completed in 1818, Macquarie Lighthouse was designed by Francis Greenway, a convict serving a sentence for forgery, and named for Lachlan Macquarie, the NSW Governor who commissioned it.
 Macquarie was so pleased with ‘his’ lighthouse that he gave a partial pardon to the English-born architect.
 Crumbling sandstone foundations led to the construction of a replacement lighthouse in 1883.
 Designed by James Barnet to closely resemble the original, this lighthouse continues to operate, ensuring the safe passage of vessels into Sydney Harbour.